unsanasyta/stellar-expense-tracker/README.md

 ### update_transaction

-Digunakan untuk mengubah data transaksi berdasarkan ID.
+Used to update transaction data by transaction ID.

-Parameter:
+Parameters:

 - `id`
 - `new_title`